DataAlgoDev/Django_Ecommerce/Notes.md

     django-admin startapp store

-1.Add this app name to INSTALLED_APPS in settings.py
+1. Add this app name to INSTALLED_APPS in settings.py
-2.Define models for the app in models.py
+2. Define models for the app in models.py